 "Instrument meteorological conditions prevailed and an instrument flight plan was filed for the cross-country flight," the NTSB report said.

 "Examination of the accident site revealed that the airplane struck power lines and a power line tower about 50 feet above ground level.
 Various portions of wreckage debris, power lines, and power-line tower structure were scattered throughout the wreckage debris path," according to the report.

-The southwesterly debris path measured approximately 900 feet from the tower and wires to where the main fuselage of the plane came to rest in front of a residence on Beech Street.
-In total, a post-crash fire and wreckage debris damaged four homes and at least five vehicles.
+The wreckage debris path was measured on a southwesterly heading for approximately 900 feet from the tower and wires to the main fuselage, which came to rest in front of a residence on Beech Street.
+A post-crash fire and wreckage debris damaged four residential structures and at least five vehicles along the debris path.

-All major structural parts of the airplane were located and are being studied by NTSB investigators.
-A fuel-laden wing, believed to have been severed by hitting the power lines or tower, crashed into a home housing a day care center and burst into flames, but all of the seven persons there escaped unhurt.
+All major structural parts of the airplane were located within the wreckage debris path and are being studied by NTSB investigators.
+A fuel-laden wing, believed to have been severed by hitting the power lines and tower, crashed into a home housing a day care center and burst into flames, but all of the seven persons there escaped unhurt.

 The plane's engine, landing gear and part of the fuselage destroyed a carport and the car in it, and the engine continued on, smashing the side of a garage and winding up inside the garage.

 Joshua Cawthra, the NTSB lead aviation accident investigator, said a final report to determine the exact cause of the crash would take six months to a year.

 "The process is very time consuming.
 It depends on where the investigation leads us.
 If it's mechanical failure we have to dig deeper as to why there was a failure," he said.